dogsbodytech/password_quiz/README.md

 * For some reson when running /display on Chromeum and there is a form submission then the page will take ~5 seconds to load!
 * We tend to zoom the form in 2-3 times in the browser to make it more readable.
 I believe this is possible in CSS to save manually doing it.
 * Perhaps higher contrast text to make the form more readable from standing up/further away.
+* Have a file of anonomised guesses from previous times we used this script in anger so that we can improve it in the future